s3dawyXD/mlmodels/docs/DEV_docs/howto.md

 </details>

-## How to check if mlmodels works ?
+## How to check if mlmodels repo works ?
 <details>